This is a guest post by Mayor Mark Stodola, Little Rock, Arkansas, president of the National League of Cities.

 - We hosted the National Briefing on Mayoral Leadership for Building Equitable Pathways to Postsecondary and Workforce Success with Dr. Jill Biden and city leaders from across the country.
 The event focused on strategies cities are using to create pathways to workforce success for all residents.
 Interested leaders can watch the recording here.

 - And finally, to ensure an open line of communication with the private sector on these issues, we established the Future of Work Corporate Advisory Group, which includes representatives from Colonial Life, Comcast, Ford Motor Company, LinkedIn, Socrata, Square, Strada Education Network, Uber, and Walmart.
 We were proud to engage many of these companies and our philanthropic partners on this issue at our Capstone Leaders Forum in April.

 [blog_subscription_form title=”Subscribe to CitiesSpeak” subscribe_text=”Get the essential news and tools for city leadership, delivered daily by email.” subscribe_button=”Submit”]

 What’s clear from the list above is that the future of work isn’t just one thing – it’s many things.
 It’s about the pathways and supports that lead to educational and employment opportunities.
 It’s about the societal and technological changes to which we must adapt.

 It’s also about the partnerships and private sector allies that are critical for cities today, and will be in the years to come.
 And, it’s about coming together as city leaders to share good ideas that work.

 The good news is, in just a few short months, you all have a great opportunity to engage even more deeply on these issues at City Summit in Los Angeles, November 7-10.
 We’ve got a special future of work track that will explore issues ranging from the gig economy to ensuring equity in workforce development programs.
-You can get a preview of the future of work programming and register for the conference here.
+You can get a preview of the future of work programming.

 Thank you for your continued interest and support on this issue.